jamesonstone/rpc-testing/pb/README.md

 - `protoc` - is the `protoc` protocol buffer compiler binary.
 - `-I` - specifies the directory to search for imports.
 - `--go_out=<path>` - specifies the output directory for the generated code.
 Passed in is an override for the default specified in the `option go_package` in the `.proto` file.
+- `--go-grpc_out` - specifies the output directory for grpc client and server code.

 So that: